Gabapentin Abuse Symptoms, Side Effects, Overdose, & Treatment

 - The fact that escalating doses are recommended.

-- The potential for euphoria when combined with opioids like hydrocodone.
+- The potential for euphoria when gabapentin is combined with opioids like hydrocodone.

-There are numerous reports of off-label and unapproved uses of gabapentin.1 This is partly because the manufacturers of gabapentin promoted the drug for at least 10 off-label medical conditions, including:1
+There are numerous reports of off-label and unapproved uses of gabapentin.1 This is partly because the manufacturers of gabapentin promoted the drug for the treatment of at least 10 off-label medical conditions, including:1

 - Bipolar disorder.